rrodriguez-tpm/nginx-hapi-redis/README.md

 # **nginx-hapi-redis**
 This is a hapi.js web-app and ancillary files that can be used as a template to obtain a valid certificate using certbot in an automated way.

-This solution contains two phases:
+This solution contains two phases.
+Phase 1 obtains a valid certificate the first time and places it in a folder accessible to

 **Phase 1:**
     <ul>